 Apply to the Dual MS/MA Degree in Conservation and Art HistoryAPPLY HERE

-The dual-degree conservation program, the only one of its kind in the nation, is four years of full-time study: three years of coursework and one year of Internship.
-With a 98% placement rate, our graduates are leaders in the field of conservation with many serving as department heads, in government institutions, or proprietors of their own private practice.
+The dual-degree conservation program, the only one of its kind in the nation, is four years of full-time, funded study: three years of coursework and one year of Internship.
+With a 98% placement rate, our graduates are leaders in the field of conservation with many serving as museum department heads, within government institutions, or proprietors of their own private practice.

 To speak to someone about the program or to learn more about the admissions process, contact firstname.lastname@example.org.

 The study of art conservation requires a background in studio arts, art history, and laboratory science.
 Thus, applicants need to provide evidence of having this experience, even if it falls outside their major area of study.

 Courses taken in fulfillment of the admission requirements can be taken at any accredited institution, including community college, by enrolling as a non-degree matriculating student.
 Because we are a dual-degree program, where students earn their MA in the History of Art and Archaeology and MS in the Conservation of Historic and Artistic Works, we look closely at art history coursework and the ability to excel in a rigorous art history master's program.
 Ideally, upper-level art history courses should contain a strong writing and research component, where outcomes include substantially researched papers with proper citations and footnotes, following Chicago Manual of Style, or similar.
 The science classes used towards our prerequisites must also contain a laboratory, hands-on component.
 Generally speaking, these would be science courses for majors or a pre-med track and not the more simplified chemistry for general studies or applied sciences.
 See below for more detail on these and all other requirements.